 of the boys were in Boy Scouts.

-became the computer teacher when we were in fifth grade.
-We played chess
+Hancock and became the computer teacher when we were in fifth grade.
+We played

-remotely, through an early internet-style connection, with a nearby school called
+chess remotely, through an early internet-style connection, with a nearby

-Mirman, which felt like a quiet miracle at the time, as if the computer room
+school called Mirman, which felt like a quiet miracle at the time, as if the

-elective worlds.
-We enjoyed coed sports, model aeronautics, and drama
+we enjoyed coed sports, art, model aeronautics, and drama

 class.
 In the art room, we did painting, graphics design, ceramics,